-Proven guidelines on technical writing are summarized for authors who seek to improve the accuracy and clarity of their papers in the Proceedings of the Winter Simulation Conference.
-Special emphasis is given to effective ways for getting started and building momentum when planning, writing, and revising the paper.
-Up-to-date and classic references are provided for each topic, including free-access hyperlinks to many key references.
+We summarize proven guidelines on technical writing for authors who seek to improve the accuracy and clarity of their papers in the Proceedings of the Winter Simulation Conference.
+We give special emphasis to effective ways for getting started and building momentum when planning, writing, and revising the paper.
+We provide up-to-date and classic references for each topic, including free-access hyperlinks to many key references.